AndreaFerlini/NSD/code/README.md

 	4. COMMENTS ON SCALABILITY

-	The code has been executed on a bunch of graphs from konect (1. orkut_link, 2. youtube_friendship, 3. youtube_affiliation, 4. _, 5. _), chosen between directed and undireced ones.
+	The code has been executed on a bunch of graphs from konect (1. orkut_link, 2. youtube_friendship, 3. youtube_affiliation), chosen between directed and undireced ones.

 		1. 3072441 nodes | 117184899 edges | contiguous adj. list: 75s | list of edges: 40 s| adj. matrix: -
 		2. 1157827 nodes |   2987624 edges | contiguous adj. list: 1 s | list of edges: 9 s | adj. matrix: -
 		3. 94238 nodes |    293361 edges | contiguous adj. list: 0 s | list of edges: 0 s | adj. matrix: 32s

 		a.
 Loading the graph as list of edges is extremely fast, however this is not efficient for other pourposes;
 		b.
 The matrix is not scalable: having an high number of edges n leads to a n*n matrix, which may be to big to fit the memory.
 Moreover, it implies a huge waste of space whenever the density is low;
 		c.
 Adjacency list is more efficient than adjacency matrix in terms of memory loading.
 It is also more performing than a regular list of edges, since it lends itself to be used for more complex searching operations, etc.;